booz-allen-guild/MagicMirror/README.md

 Notes for 3rd Party Modules:

 - Don't forget to install/download the module.
+Module should have instructions
-If you run the 'git clone' command, be sure to be in the /MagicMirror/modules directory
+- If you run the 'git clone' command to download to module, be sure to be in the /MagicMirror/modules directory in the terminal
+  - ex: cd MagicMirror/modules/

 ## Additional Set Up